HelenCris/app_dadoos/README.md

-# app_dadoos
+# Dadoos App

-A new Flutter project.
+A new Flutter project that when you click on the dice they change the number.

 ## Getting Started